rowanam/book-lovers-edinburgh/README.md

 All Main Sections

 - All of the main sections on the home page have the same height (700px) on large and medium screen sizes to create a consistent structure
-- The content is always centered horizontally annd vertically in the section with enough white space around it to not feel crowded
+- The content is always centred horizontally and vertically in the section with enough white space around it to not feel crowded
 - The margins of the sections are decreased on mobile screen sizes

 Club Section

 ![home page club section](documentation/images/home-club.png)

-- A large, colorful image of the book cover grabs the user's attention and provides information about the upcoming book club focus
+- A large, colourful image of the book cover grabs the user's attention and provides information about the upcoming book club focus
 - The heading and text provide further information about the book and the time and location of the meet-up
 - A link is then provided to continue to the club page with more information

 ![home page club section displayed on different screen sizes](documentation/images/home-club-devices-display-mockup.png)

 - Responsive layout:
-    - The three pieces (heading, image and text) are laid out in such a way that on large screens the book cover image is prominent, providing both color and information, while the heading and text line up with the top and bottom of the image respectively to create balance
+    - The three pieces (heading, image and text) are laid out in such a way that on large screens the book cover image is prominent, providing both colour and information, while the heading and text line up with the top and bottom of the image respectively to create balance
     - On medium screen sizes, the heading  moves to the top to give it and the body of text more space
     - On small screen sizes, the heading, image and text stack on top of each other to give each element enough space